niaapps/niaapps.github.io/niaapps-blog/_drafts/privacy.md

 On your social media sites you can limit the location data you share, and control specific ad settings.
 (I do so on Facebook and Instagram)

-Thank you and safe browsing to those who read this far.
+Thank you, and safe browsing to those who read this far.

 Here are some sources: